 I had zero.
 The Halcion also has a slight amnesia effect.
 However, 40 minutes after I took the Halcion (it’s in pill form), I felt only a little tired.
 The surgeon’s assistant seemed surprised and asked if I felt OK enough to have gum graft surgery.
 I said, no way.
 She consulted the Periodontist, gave me some Valium, and then all was fabulous.
 I felt little pinches when they numbed the roof of my mouth and cheek, but that was it.
 There were also no loud grinding noises, except for once when it felt like the surgeon was scraping my teeth.
 I was so chill, I did not care.

 Pain After The Gum Graft

-Anyway, the consequences of delaying the surgery are much worse than the actual procedure.
+Anyway, the consequences of delaying gum graft surgery are much worse than the actual procedure.
 I had my stitches removed 8 days after the surgery, and the area looked almost completely back to normal.
-I might need another gum graft on the other side of my mouth, but next time I won’t be nearly as anxious.
-I have posted a recipe for Mango Pomegranate Smoothies that blend up completely smooth and are great for oral surgery and sippy cups.
+I might need another gum graft on the other side of my mouth where gum receding looks to be occurring again, but next time I won’t be nearly as anxious.

 Happy to answer questions if you have them.
 Of course, I’m not a doctor, so consult yours first.